-Maxillofacial Trauma refers to any injury to the face or jaw caused by physical force or foreign objects.
-It includes injuries to any of the bony or fleshy structures of the face.
+Maxillofacial Trauma refers to any injury to the face or jaw caused by physical force or foreign objects

-With any Maxillofacial Trauma a referral is necessary to see a specialist who will manage these serious injuries promptly.
-These injuries require thorough investigation which usually involves special x-rays or CT scans.
+These injuries require thorough investigation which usually involves special X-Rays or CT scans.

 Some fractures require immediate treatment whilst with others we wait until the swelling and bruising has subsided prior to operation.

-Most operations involve the use of titanium plates and screws to fix the fractured bones together.
-It is extremely rare these days to even consider the very old fashioned technique of “wiring the jaws together”.
+Most operations involve the use of titanium plates and screws to fix the fractured boned together.
+It is extremely rare these days to even consider the very old fashioned technique of ” wiring the jaws together”.

-Facial fracture treatment will usually require a hospital stay of a day or two.
+Facial Fracture treatment generally requires a hospital admission of a day or two.